-When SAP announced the acquisition of Prior Labs and committed more than one billion euros over four years to scale it into a frontier AI lab, the immediate reaction across the DACH technology press was predictable: another large-scale AI acquisition, another press release about the transformative power of artificial intelligence.
-The deeper signal — the one that matters for enterprise AI architecture — was buried beneath the headline number.
+When SAP announced it would acquire Prior Labs and invest more than one billion euros over four years to scale it into a frontier AI lab in Europe, the immediate reaction across the DACH technology press was predictable: another large-scale AI acquisition, another release about the transformative power of artificial intelligence.
+The deeper signal — the one that matters for how you architect enterprise AI — sat beneath the headline number.

-SAP's CTO put it plainly: the greatest untapped opportunity in enterprise AI was not large language models.
-It was AI built for the structured data that runs the world's businesses.
-That sentence should change how every SAP-centric company in the DACH region thinks about its AI roadmap.
+SAP's chief technology officer, Philipp Herzig, put it plainly in the announcement: "Early on, SAP recognized that the greatest untapped opportunity in enterprise AI wasn't large language models; it was AI built for the structured data that runs the world's businesses."
+That sentence should change how every SAP-centric company in the DACH region thinks about its AI roadmap — and it is unusually candid, because it concedes that the technology the market has spent three years celebrating is the wrong tool for the data most enterprises actually run on.

 The problem that most enterprise AI ignores

-The AI conversation of the past three years has been dominated by large language models.
+The AI conversation since 2023 has been dominated by large language models.
 GPT, Claude, Gemini, Llama — the frontier models that generate text, summarise documents, answer questions, and hold conversations.
 These models are extraordinary at processing natural language.
 They are also, by design, built for sequential token prediction on unstructured data.
 Feed them a well-written paragraph and they produce remarkable results.
-Feed them a table with 40 columns and 100,000 rows of financial transactions and they produce something far less useful.
+Feed them a table with forty columns and a hundred thousand rows of financial transactions and they produce something far less useful.

-SAP's own internal assessment was blunt: large language models have only a rudimentary understanding of tables, numbers, and statistics.
-Anyone who has tried to get a language model to reliably predict churn from a customer transaction table, or to detect anomalies in a financial dataset, knows this is accurate.
-The models can describe the table.
-They can write SQL to query it.
-But they cannot natively learn the predictive patterns within it the way a purpose-built model can.
+SAP's own assessment is blunt.
+Its announcement states that large language models "struggle to make accurate predictions on structured business data because they have only a rudimentary understanding of tables, numbers and statistics."
+Anyone who has tried to get a language model to reliably predict churn from a customer transaction table, or to flag anomalies in a financial ledger, recognises this.
+The model can describe the table.
+It can write SQL to query it.
+It can even reason about it in prose.
+But it cannot natively learn the predictive patterns inside it the way a purpose-built model can.

 This matters because the overwhelming majority of enterprise data is tabular.
 ERP systems, CRM databases, financial ledgers, supply chain records, production logs, HR systems — the operational backbone of every DACH enterprise is structured data in rows and columns.
-And the AI models that dominated the last cycle were not built for it.
+And the model class that dominated the last cycle was not built for it.

 What tabular foundation models actually are

 A tabular foundation model (TFM) works differently from a language model.
-Where an LLM is pre-trained on vast text corpora and learns to predict the next token, a TFM is pre-trained on millions of diverse tabular datasets and learns to recognise the structural patterns that recur across tables: correlations between features, non-linear relationships, missing-value patterns, distributional shifts.
+Where an LLM is pre-trained on text corpora to predict the next token, a TFM is pre-trained on a vast number of diverse, mostly synthetic tabular datasets to recognise the structural patterns that recur across tables: correlations between features, non-linear relationships, missing-value patterns, distributional shifts.
 The model learns what tabular data looks like in general before it ever sees your specific business data.

-This pre-training on diverse tables gives TFMs a property that traditional machine learning lacks and that LLMs cannot replicate: strong performance on small datasets.
-A classical ML pipeline — gradient-boosted trees, random forests, neural networks — requires substantial training data to learn domain-specific patterns from scratch.
-Hundreds of thousands of rows, sometimes millions, before the model becomes reliable.
-A TFM arrives with structural intuitions already in place.
-It has seen enough tables to know that a column with high cardinality and low variance probably behaves differently from one with low cardinality and high variance.
-Fine-tuning on a few hundred rows of your specific data is often sufficient to produce accurate predictions.
+That pre-training gives TFMs a property classical machine learning lacks and LLMs cannot replicate: strong performance on small datasets.
+A classical pipeline — gradient-boosted trees, random forests, bespoke neural networks — has to learn domain-specific patterns from scratch, which usually means tens or hundreds of thousands of rows before it becomes reliable.
+A TFM arrives with structural intuitions already in place; in TabPFN's case, predictions come from a single forward pass with no per-task training at all.
+For many tasks, a few hundred rows of your own data are enough to produce accurate predictions.

-For enterprise contexts where labelled data is scarce — a new product line with three months of sales history, a recently onboarded supplier with limited performance data, a market segment you are just entering — this changes what is possible.
+For enterprise contexts where labelled data is scarce — a new product line with three months of sales history, a recently onboarded supplier with thin performance data, a market segment you are only now entering — this changes what is possible.

 Why SAP is making this bet now

 The acquisition is not happening in isolation.
-SAP also acquired Dremio, a data lakehouse platform, in the same period.
-The combined signal is clear: SAP is building a vertically integrated stack where the data layer (Dremio and SAP Datasphere), the AI layer (Prior Labs and the existing SAP-RPT-1 tabular model), and the application layer (S/4HANA, Joule, and the SAP Business Technology Platform) are designed to work together.
+Days earlier, SAP agreed to acquire Dremio, an Apache Iceberg-native data lakehouse platform, to fold into SAP Business Data Cloud.
+The combined signal is clear: SAP is building a vertically integrated stack where the data layer (Dremio and Business Data Cloud), the AI layer (Prior Labs alongside SAP's own SAP-RPT-1 relational foundation model), and the application layer (S/4HANA, Joule, and the Business Technology Platform) are designed to work together.
+Herzig framed the Dremio deal in the same terms: "Enterprise AI doesn't stall because the models aren't good enough; it stalls because the data isn't ready."

-This is architecturally significant because it addresses the integration gap that has plagued enterprise AI adoption.
-Today, a DACH manufacturer that wants to predict supplier delays needs to extract data from SAP, transform it into a format suitable for a third-party ML platform, train a model, deploy it somewhere, and then pipe predictions back into SAP.
-Each step introduces latency, complexity, and failure modes.
-If TFMs ship embedded within the SAP stack, the prediction capability sits where the data already lives.
+This is architecturally significant because it attacks the integration gap that has throttled enterprise AI.
+Today, a DACH manufacturer that wants to predict supplier delays has to extract data from SAP, transform it for a third-party ML platform, train a model, deploy it somewhere, then pipe predictions back into SAP.
+Each hop adds latency, complexity, and a new failure mode.
+If TFMs ship embedded in the SAP stack, the prediction sits where the data already lives — and SAP has named the productisation path: SAP AI Core, SAP Business Data Cloud, and the agentic Joule layer.

-SAP's CTO explicitly positioned this against the conversational AI trend.
-Joule — SAP's conversational assistant — handles the text-based, question-answering layer.
-But predictions on structured data require purpose-built models, not chatbots repurposed as analysts.
-Payment delay prediction, customer churn scoring, demand forecasting, supplier risk assessment, credit scoring, anomaly detection in financial data, upsell opportunity identification — these are tabular prediction problems, and SAP is betting that solving them natively will be worth more to its customer base than any number of conversational features.
+It is worth being precise about where these models fit.
+Joule handles the conversational, question-answering layer.
+Predictions on structured data require purpose-built models, not a chatbot repurposed as an analyst.
+Payment delay prediction, churn scoring, demand forecasting, supplier risk, anomaly detection in financial data, upsell identification — these are tabular prediction problems, and SAP is betting that solving them natively is worth more to its base than another tier of conversational features.
+SAP claims its own RPT-1 model delivers materially higher prediction quality than general-purpose LLMs on these tasks; treat the specific multiple as a vendor figure, but the direction is consistent with the independent TabPFN results.

-The timing also reflects competitive positioning.
-Microsoft has Copilot across its stack but no equivalent tabular AI investment.
-Salesforce has Einstein but it operates on CRM data, not the full ERP footprint.
-Oracle has its own AI ambitions but has not made a comparable tabular-specific move.
-SAP is staking out a position as the enterprise vendor that takes structured data prediction seriously — and for the 77 percent of global transaction revenue that touches an SAP system, that position has considerable weight.
+The timing also reflects competitive and sovereignty positioning.
+Microsoft has Copilot across its stack but no comparable tabular-AI investment; Salesforce has Einstein, but it lives on CRM data rather than the full ERP footprint; Oracle has AI ambitions but no equivalent tabular-specific move.
+SAP is staking out a position as the enterprise vendor that takes structured-data prediction seriously — and as a European-headquartered frontier lab, which carries weight for DACH boards now weighing digital sovereignty alongside capability.

 What this changes for DACH enterprises